 At the bottom, in the same place he’d seen the young girl, the old lady was standing.
 Giggling, smiling, waving him over to come join her.
 So, he walked over, and it was the only time in the night where he was cautious.
 Seemed like he was returning back to normal, but why now?
 He’d come so far to find out.
-And now he was starting to reach his senses, like part of his consciousness was telling him to stop, go back.
+But he was starting to reach his senses, like part of his consciousness was telling him to stop, go back.
 But it wasn’t strong enough.
 He needed to know more.

 “He’s waiting for you,” the old lady said as he approached her.
 And she pointed to the room for him to go.